 - Organising the celebration/commiseration dinner for the Saturday evening on the first day of the competition for the Trophy Presentation

 The BGC Committee can assist the ‘host Captain’ with practical matters including coordination with the golf and dinner venues.

-- Friday: Morning Four-ball (7 matches) / Afternoon Foursomes (7 matches)
+- Friday: Morning Better Ball (7 matches) / Afternoon Alternate (7 matches)

 Takes place the last Wednesday before the Beijing Ryder Cup at a venue to be chosen by the hosting team.
 All players are invited and strongly encouraged to join.
 During the dinner, the teams will be introduced to each other and the competition draw will be completed